DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 Mesh shaders are supported in DirectX 12.2 and are an extension in Vulkan.

 In this tutorial, we will use amplification shader stage to perform view-frustum culling and LOD selection.
-The mesh shader will be responsible for computing positions of the object and generating its topology.
+The mesh shader will be responsible for computing vertex positions and generating primitives.
 Note that for the sake of simplicity in this tutorial we do not change the geometry based on the LOD, but only output it as a color.

 ## Amplification shader